Customer intelligence is key to becoming more relevant as a retailer but what is it and how do you get started?

 For example, customer intelligence can be used for psychographic segmentation.

-Why your business may want to maximize customer intelligence is very simple: it is the universal way forward for any brand with eCommerce ambition.
-By placing emphasis on the customer, you are:
+Customer intelligence it is the universal way forward for any brand with eCommerce ambition.
+By placing emphasis on the customer and their data, you can:

 I say “inevitable” because according to a Harvard Business survey, customer analytics (and with it, customer intelligence) improved customer experiences by 60% which led to better customer retention of 58% (seeing customers return time and time again).